 Position Statement Regarding Texas Central Railway

-Texas Wildlife Association (TWA) is an organization of approximately 10,000 members who are committed to its mission to serve Texas wildlife and its habitat, while protecting property rights, hunting heritage, and the conservation efforts of those who value and steward wildlife resources.
+Texas Wildlife Association (TWA) is an organization that is committed to serve Texas wildlife and its habitat, while protecting property rights, hunting heritage, and the conservation efforts of those who value and steward wildlife resources.